Kaspersky Internet Security: Version 2008 (7.0)

-Malware protection was mostly positive in detection and disinfection tests by AV-Test.org.
-Version 7.0 detected 100 percent of wildlist threats.
-Using one-month-old signatures and a set of new malware, however, detection fell to 14 percent.
-Files were scanned at 5.24 megabytes per second.
-Version 7.0 successfully identified all six actively running rootkits, four of six inactive rootkits, and was only able to remove two of six rootkits.
-The firewall correctly blocked all attempted outside connections, with a reasonable level of security when left on default settings.
+Malware protection performed mostly positively in AV-Test tests, detecting 100 percent of wildlist threats.
+But when using signatures from a month ago and a set of new malware, detection dropped to 14 percent.
+Version 7.0 successfully identified all six active rootkits, four of the six inactive rootkits, and was able to remove only two of the six rootkits.